-Pursuant to the Amended Board Representation and Standstill Agreement, the Company has agreed to permit LSB Funding, an affiliate of Security Benefit, to designate three nominees to the Board, at least one of which will meet the NYSE standards of independence.
-LSB Funding designated, and our Board appointed, Jonathan S. Bobb and Mark R. Genender to the Board.
+Pursuant to the Amended Board Representation and Standstill Agreement and based upon the equity holdings of LSB Funding, the Company has agreed to permit LSB Funding, an affiliate of Security Benefit, to designate two nominees to the Board, at least one of which will meet the NYSE standards of independence.
+LSB Funding designated, and our Board appointed, Jonathan S. Bobb and Kanna Kitamura to the Board.